kkawakam/rust-presentation/content.md

 ```

 ???
-Let's look at a concrete example of how Rust prevents dangling pointers.
+* Let's loop back to the issue of dangling pointer that we previously in the C++ example.
-If we take a look at the push_all function,it simply take elements from one vector and pushes it
+* If we take a look at the push_all function,it simply take elements from one vector and pushes it
 to the other vector.
-However, if we take a look at the example we attempt to pass a single vector as both parameters
+* What would happen if we tried to have a single vector be both parameters into the push_all vector?
+This is an iterator invalidation and possible dangling pointer issue
-to the push_all function.If it were to allow this situation, as you keep pushing to the vector a reallocation might occur
+* If it were to allow this situation, as you keep pushing to the vector a reallocation might occur
 and you get a dangling pointer

 The compiler will complain saying we can't borrow vec as mutable since it is already borrowed as immutable.